isaackrallison/startup/README.md

 ## Startup Database
 Database support was added including

--The creation of a MongoDB Atlas Database
+- The creation of a MongoDB Atlas Database
--backend endpoints for manipulating app data
+- backend endpoints for manipulating app data
--The connection of the aplicaiton to the database to store data in MongoDB
+- The connection of the aplicaiton to the database to store data in MongoDB

+## Startup Login
+Login support was added including

+- Added support for new registration
+- Added support for exsisting user authentication
+- stores and retrieves credentials in MongoDB
+- Restricted application functionality based on authentication